smartanthill/smartanthill2_0/docs/design-documents/protocols/sagdp.rst

 5.2.3.
 Receiving a UP packet with flag "Resent-Packet"
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''

-TODO: pls check additionally!!!!

-The LSP is sent to the underlying protocol.
-Timer is set to RSP.
-SAGDP changes its state to wait-PID.
+The packet is ignored.
+SAGDP does not change its state.

 5.2.4.
 Receiving an HLP packet that is "first"; or an UP packet with flag "New-Packet"; or Receiving PID
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''